FinleyFraser/British-Columbia-Provincial-Court/Judgements/mrloopadoopa-v-re09533.md

 **FINDINGS**

-[5] The Court is satisfied that the Defendant was duly served and failed to file a Response to Civil Claim within the statutory time limit.
+[5] The Court is satisfied that the Defendant was duly served and failed to file a Response to Civil Claim within the  time limit.
 The Defendant therefore stands in default.

 [7] The Defendant did not respond, did not request more time, and did not attempt to resolve the matter.
 As a result, the Defendant is in default.